copyleft-org/copyleft-guide/presentations/1hr-GPL/1hr-GPL.markdown

 + That way, they know the answer to every question is &ldquo;no&;rdquo,

 + rather than: &ldquo;yes, but only as long as you &hellip;&rdquo;

+# The Technical Gap

++ Understanding GPL well requires a some software expertise &amp; legal expertise.

++ You don't have to be a professional on either side to grok it.
+     + but you're best off if you're a professional in one &amp; an amateur in the other.

++ Most important technical concepts you need:
+     + source code, binaries, methods of distribution.